jvio/chat-room/README.md

 https://dribbble.com/shots/7150708-iPad-Hospital-App-chat/attachments/155008?mode=media

-I created a bootstrap theme that accommodates for it.
+Created a bootstrap theme that accommodates for it.